China–South Korea relations: Public opinion

+Chinese public opinion of South Korea

 A 2013 BBC/GlobeScan poll found that 44% of Chinese had a positive view of South Korea's influence while 28% had a negative view.
 A 2015 survey referenced in The Hankyoreh found that 66.1% of Chinese respondents had a favourable view of South Korea.
 A 2021 survey conducted by scholars from Rice University, the University of British Columbia, and the Lee Kuan Yew School of Public Policy had 43% of Chinese expressing an unfavourable view of South Korea, compared to 49% expressing a favourable view.
-2017 BBC poll stated a far more grim picture, with only 25% of Chinese having favourable view of South Korea while 71% expressed unfavourable views of South Korea.
 According to a 2025 poll by the Chicago Council on Global Affairs and the Carter Center, 36% of Chinese people consider South Korea to be a friend of China, while 63% do not.
+According to a 2026 feeling thermometer poll by the Carter Center and Emory University, Chinese opinion of South Korea was on average 35 out of 100.

+South Korean public opinion of China

+Anti-Chinese sentiment is widespread in South Korea, with public opinion surveys showing South Koreans have an overwhelmingly negative image of China.
+According to surveys conducted by the East Asia Institute, unfavorable views of China in South Korea have increased significantly, rising from 16% in 2015 to over 71% in 2025.
 A 2019 survey from the Asan Institute for Policy Studies found that 51.4% of South Korean respondents held an unfavourable view of China, compared to 62.9% unfavourability for Japan, 47.9% for North Korea, 15.3% for the U.S. A 2020 Gallup International poll had 84% of South Koreans viewing China's foreign policy as destabilizing to the world, which was the second highest percentage out of 44 countries surveyed.
-A survey in 2025 from the Pew Research Center found that 80% of South Koreans had an unfavourable view of China, while 19% had a favorable view.
+According to a 2021 poll by the Hankook Research and SisaIN, China for the first time surpassed Japan as the country regarded most unfavorably in South Korea, with 75.9% expressing a negative opinion.
+The poll also found that over 58% of South Koreans called China "close to evil" while only 4.5% said that it was "close to good.”